Mwanzamwanza/Mwanzamwanza/README.md

 - 👋 Hi, I’m @Mwanzamwanza
-- 👀 I’m interested in ...python
+- 👀 I’m interested in ...python and database
-- 🌱 I’m currently learning ...python i'm bigginer
+- 🌱 I’m currently learning ...python and database i'm bigginer
 - 💞️ I’m looking to collaborate on ...python club
 - 📫 How to reach me ... my email
 - 😄 Pronouns: ...